 Missing deadline enrolment groups

-If you are not enrolled for a working group, you should:
+If you have not enrolled for a working group during the enrolment period, you should:

 Confirmation exam enrolment and table number